 The ‘Progg’ movement, it should be said, cannot really be equated with ‘progressive’ music elsewhere; firstly because of its breadth… covering everything from the political folk of such as Bob Dylan and Joan Baez to the rawness of the 60s garage scene encapsulated by the ‘Nuggets’ compilation.

 Arguably where ‘Progg’ could be compared to ‘progressive’ would be the part of the movement that involved trained musicians… although their output was less grandiose and more rooted in Swedish folk music.
 It would be this camp that you could locate Kvartetten Som Sprängde whose album is replete with folk flourishes amidst some amazing guitar and organ parts.

-‘Gånglåt Från Valhallavägen’ [‘Walk Away From Valhalla Way’, if Google translate is correct] is the longest and, for me, the most impressive track on the album.
+‘Gånglåt Från Valhallavägen’ [‘Walk Away From Valhalla Way’, if Google translate is correct, but please look at Metalbastard’s clarification in the comments below)] is the longest and, for me, the most impressive track on the album.
 It begins with a reference to the movement’s folksy origins with the sound of cow bells before the central riff kicks in.
 This is a variation of the first few notes of the Hendrix classic ‘Voodoo Child (Slight Return)’, from his ‘Electric Ladyland’ album (see below); and it is fascinating to hear this track in that context.

 From there the band go off on a wonderful flight of fancy which I find both lush and moving.
 That central theme burying its way into my head and often staying there for hours in a way that always improves my day.
 Indeed, this is why I like this track so much… there is something hopelessly optimistic about it, played in a way that feels so liberating.